lambda-client/lambda/README.md

 You can also use `.bind modifiers on` to allow modules to be bound to keybinds with modifiers, e.g `ctrl + shift + w` or `ctrl + c`.

+You can unbind modules with backspace in the GUI or by running `.bind <module> none`

 ##### Change command prefix
 By using the command `prefix <prefix>` or after having ran KAMI Blue (make sure it's closed), editing your configuration file (find it using `config path` in-game) and changing the value of `commandPrefix` to change the prefix.